alexkasko/openjdk-unofficial-builds/README.md

 ###Debug symbols

-Binaries were stripped from debug symbols.
-To build binaries with debug symbols, remove `FULL_DEBUG_SYMBOLS=0` build environment variable, see [this issue](https://github.com/alexkasko/openjdk-unofficial-builds/issues/3) for additional info.
+Debug builds are included as additional downloads for all "zip" and "bundle" downloads.
+They contain debug symbols for native binaries and for java classes.
+See [this issue](https://github.com/alexkasko/openjdk-unofficial-builds/issues/3) for additional info.

 ###Installers